isabella232/advertising-cloud.en/help/dsp/inventory/future-tbd/smart-deal-settings.md

     * A media bill sent directly from the media vendor (typically the publisher or a supply side platform (SSP)).

-    * A platform fees invoice from Advertising Cloud, according to the fees outlined in [the account's rate card](/help/dsp/admin/rate-card-view.md).
+    * A platform fees invoice from Advertising Cloud, according to the fees outlined in the account's rate card<!-- [the account's rate card](/help/dsp/admin/rate-card-view.md)-->.

 ## Feed Access